HaipengLi/GitPub/README.md

 ## Overview

-GitPub is built with [ionic](https://ionicframework.com/) framework (Angular+typescript+cordova), and uses GitHub api v4.
-Thanks to Angular's aot compilation, the iOS app/Android apk has an incredible small size (about 3~5M), while offering quite a few features.
+GitPub is built with [ionic](https://ionicframework.com/) framework (Angular+typescript+cordova), and GitHub api v4 is also used.
+Thanks to Angular's aot compilation, the iOS app/Android apk is incredible small in size (about 3~5M), while offering quite a few features.

  Feel free to open issues if you find any bug or have any idea about GitPub.